 3. Baby Cots and Bedding

 Baby cots (or cribs), mattresses and bedding are designed and manufactured under strict conditions.
 Child safety is paramount in this industry.
 These stringent standards are regularly reviewed and updated, and as a result, old designs may be deemed unsafe for your baby.

 A cot may look adorable and perfect for your newborn, but there could be features in its design that could cause harm.
 It may have been recalled.
 There may be an issue with the paint it is covered with.
 Maybe the owners have had it re-painted or lacquered in a toxic material, unbeknownst to them.

 Unless it is a brand name product with a model number visible with manufacturer's dates (and you have done your research prior), it is not worth the money you are saving for the potential risks to be caused.

 Despite the safety aspects, pre-loved mattresses and bedding is most likely riddled with almost anything.
 Babies are messy creatures, even at the best of times.
 It is unhygienic.

-Second hand mattresses also pose a danger.
-Old mattresses can be full of dust mites and dust mite droppings contain allergens which can be a trigger for asthma or eczema.
+Second-hand mattresses also pose a danger.
+Old mattresses can be full of dust mites, and dust mite droppings contain allergens which can be a trigger for asthma or eczema.

-4. Mattresses & Bedding
+4. Mattresses and Bedding